debukgit/SimpleVisibility/README.md

 - Added support for 2.93ff
 - Bugfix: Corrected visibility treatment of multiple collections regardless of active collections
-- Implemented a solution for  multi mainwindow / multi viewlayer treatment in automatic mode
+- Implemented a solution for  multi mainwindow / multi viewlayer treatment in automatic mode (autosync)
 - Some minor bug fixes
 - Renamed AutoUpdate to Autosync